ClickHouse/clickhouse-docs/docs/guides/sre/configuring-ldap.md

 sidebar_position: 20
 ---

-# Configuring ClickHouse to use LDAP for authentication and role mapping
+# Configuring ClickHouse to Use LDAP for Authentication and Role Mapping

 ClickHouse can be configured to use LDAP to authenticate ClickHouse database users.
 This guide provides a simple example of integrating ClickHouse with an LDAP system authenticating to a publicly available directory.